LCA-CI-fix-benchmark/httpx/docs/http2.md

 # HTTP/2

-HTTP/2 is a major new iteration of the HTTP protocol, that provides a far more efficient transport, with potential performance benefits.
+HTTP/2 is a major new iteration # HTTP/2 Protocol
+ the HTTP protocol, that provides a far more efficient transport, with potential performance benefits.
 HTTP/2 does not change the core semantics of the request or response, but alters the way that data is sent to and from the server.